microsoft/botframework-components/generators/generator-bot-enterprise-calendar/generators/app/templates/README.md

 # Welcome to your new bot

-This Bot Project was created using the [Enteprise Calendar Bot](https://aka.ms/EnterpriseCalendarBot) template.
+This Bot Project was created using the [Enterprise Calendar Bot](https://aka.ms/EnterpriseCalendarBot) template.
 You **must complete the configuration steps outlined below for your bot to function.**

 ## Configure your Enterprise Calendar Bot
 To test this bot locally, complete the steps in the **[Enterprise Calendar Bot Tutorial](https://aka.ms/CreateCalendarBot)**.